bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 25°
+- 28°
-- Mostly Cloudy
+- Overcast
-- 84% humidity
+- 82% humidity
-- 12 mph wind
+- 14 mph wind
-- 80% cloud cover
+- 99% cloud cover
 - 36 AQI 🟩
-- 0.13 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>